apache/celeborn-website/docs/user_guide/monitoring.md

 ## List of available metrics providers

-Metrics used by Spark are of multiple types: gauge, counter, histogram, meter and timer, see [Dropwizard library documentation for details](https://metrics.dropwizard.io/4.2.0/getting-started.html).
+Metrics used by Celeborn are of multiple types: gauge, counter, histogram, meter and timer, see [Dropwizard library documentation for details](https://metrics.dropwizard.io/4.2.0/getting-started.html).
 The following list of components and metrics reports the name and some details about the available metrics, grouped per component instance and source namespace.
-The most common time of metrics used in Spark instrumentation are gauges and counters.
+The most common time of metrics used in Celeborn instrumentation are gauges and counters.
 Counters can be recognized as they have the `.count` suffix.
 Timers, meters and histograms are annotated in the list, the rest of the list elements are metrics of type gauge.
 The large majority of metrics are active as soon as their parent component instance is configured,